Alabama Court Records

 What Information is Required to Obtain Alabama Traffic Court Records?

-While the fines and penalties differ for Alabama traffic violations, which are indicated on the ticket, the process for handling a citation is executed in the same manner, regardless of the type or severity of the citation.
+While the fines and penalties for Alabama traffic violations, indicated on the ticket, differ, the process for handling a citation is executed similarly, regardless of the type or severity of the citation.
 So, while the fine associated with not wearing a seatbelt may be less than the fine for a DWI (Driving While Intoxicated), the process for responding to both citations and the subsequent processes may be the same.

 Can Alabama Traffic Records Be Sealed Or Expunged?

 Expungement (or sealing) of records would be an option in Alabama if you were found NOT GUILTY of the charge against you.
-Under Alabama's Expungement Law, you may qualify to have your arrest record expunged or cleared for violations, including traffic offenses, if you were not convicted.
+Under Alabama's Expungement Law, you may qualify to have your arrest record expunged or cleared for violations, including traffic offenses, if you were acquitted.
 Misdemeanors such as DUI (Driving under the Influence) can also be expunged or sealed if you are a first-time offender and have the conviction removed from your record.
 The process requires petitioning the court, and a 90-day waiting period and an administrative fee of $300 are required.
-Consult with an Alabama attorney to ensure the process is properly executed.
+Consult with an Alabama attorney to ensure the process is executed correctly.

 How Does One End Up In An Alabama State Traffic Court?